C&A Logo

 C&A Logo 1928

 In 1928, the logo underwent key changes.
 The surname was replaced with the phrase “Modes Limited,” and a curly frame with elongated rays appeared on the edge of the oval.
-They symbolized the trading network, in which there were already many stores.
+They symbolized the trading network, which already had many stores.

 1947 – 1958